juanignava/CineTecBackend/README.md

 Updates the information from a screening in the database.
 If the screening doesn't exists then a not found error (404) will be answered.
 Also this relation has the cinemaNumber and movieOriginalName foreign keys, if one of these keys is not in the database a Conflict will be returned.
 This is a PUT request with this url `http://localhost:5000/movie/#` where `#` represents the id of the screening of the request.
 The body of this requests is the one specified for the screening.

+###### GET screening by movie theater and movie name

+This requests is used to filter the movies based on a movie theater and movie name.
+The url is `http://localhost:5000//screening/filter_screening/{theater_name}/{movie_name}`.
+The answer of this requests corresponds to the one of screening.

 ### Seat Requests

 ###### POST seat